tbensky/ProjectClock/readme.md

 ![frame clamp](https://github.com/tbensky/ProjectClock/blob/main/Pics/clamp_frame.jpg)

 and be sure everything is squared up.
-The pocket cuts can face either inward or outward.
+You are just clamping them here; do not apply any glue.
+The pocket cuts that hold the bearings can face either inward or outward.

 When secure, drill up through the four holes in the base, from the bottom of the base, up into both of the sides, like this